 Amazon Audible offers a free book of your choice every time you stop your subscription or free-trial for 12 months.

 People with schizophrenia or bipolar disorder have bad reactions to deep meditation and their connection to reality.
 Some doctors misdiagnose some people with schizophrenia and bipolar disorder because even doctors can make mistakes.
-So people misdiagnosed don’t really have schizophrenia or bipolar disorder so meditation will work for them.
+Some people can beneit from meditation but it doesn’t work for all mental disorders.
 Finding a good psychiatrist and the right diagnosis is essential to find the right treatment.
 An educated psychiatrist should know if meditation and psychedelics can help or not.
 Psychedelics are very dangerous for people with schizophrenia, bipolar disorder and other mental issues.